CSCfi/Kielipankki-utilities/docs/howto_cleanup_orig_data.md

 File names and folder names should be machine readable, which means to use only alphanumeric characters (a-z, A-Z, 0-9) and consistent delimiters like underscores (_) or hyphens (-), avoiding spaces and special symbols (#, %, &, *, ?, /) that confuse operating systems and software, ensuring files are easily searchable, sortable, and processable by scripts and other programs.

-Preferably the file and folder names should be in English.
+File and folder names should preferably be written in English.

 The data should not include empty files, log files or tmp directories.